Farm systems must be managed as a whole, and procedures put in place for routine checking and maintenance.

 - Stormwater management

 - Land application as the main method of disposal

-- A Resource Consent which allows the discharge of treated effluent to water, subject to meeting specific conditions.
+- A Resource Consent which allows for the discharge of treated wastewater to water, in an emergency situation, subject to meeting specific conditions.

 Blockages in sumps, pipes, and irrigators are often caused by effluent solids.
 Solids must also be routinely removed from ponds which can be expensive.

 The removal of solids lowers maintenance costs, makes management easier, and reduces the risk of unacceptable contamination of water.

 The simplest and most cost-effective option for solids removal is a sludge bed/weeping wall system.
 However, a number of key design and construction parameters must be followed.